algosup/2023-2024-project-3-virtual-processor-team-3/documents/Testing/test_plan.md

 ## 2.1 Overview

-For this project, we will follow an iterative testing strategy, as it will allow us to have testing feedback rapidely and on a regular basis (at each Milestone/Release).
+For this project, we will follow an iterative testing strategy, as it will allow us to have testing feedback rapidly and regularly (at each Milestone/Release).
 It will also allow us to save time on testing after multiple iterations based on experience from past iterations.

-We will use usability testing to ensure complience with the user's needs and Unit testing to verify functionality and code coverage.
+We will use usability testing to ensure compliance with the user's needs and unit testing to verify functionality and code coverage.

 ## 2.2 Usability Testing